cheng-hsiang-chiu/ECE6740-CAD/README.md

 ## What is this project about?
 This is a final project of ECE6740-CAD.
 The purpose of this project is to find a variable ordering that results in a minimal number of node sizes of the BDDs.
+Simulated annealing is implemented.
+Users could specify the desired paramenters in main.c and recompile.

 ## Repository structure